 Baekje Historic Areas

 This gathering of landmarks comprises eight archeological destinations spread across the urban areas of Gongju, Buyeo, and Iksan in South Korea’s mid-west.
-The landmarks include the fortress of Gongsanseong and Busosanseong, the regal burial chambers of Songsan-ri and Neungsan-ri, temples of Mireuksa, and Jeongnimsa, the palace of Wanggung-ri, and the city wall of Naseong.
-This site represents the technological and cultural achievement of the late Baekje Kingdom.
+The landmarks include the fortress of Gongsanseong and Busosanseong, the regal burial chambers of Songsan-ri and Neungsan-ri, the temples of Mireuksa, and Jeongnimsa, the palace of Wanggung-ri, and the city wall of Naseong.
+This site represents the technological and cultural achievements of the late Baekje Kingdom.

 Changdeokgung Palace Complex